marklisi1/dynamic-edges-gcn/README.md

 # dynamic-edges-gcn
 This repository contains all code used in the research project "Variable Proximity-Based Graph Structure for Emission Modeling and Prediction" by Mark Lisi!
+For a detailed explanation of the data, models, and techniques used, check out the attached PDF in this repository.

 There are three notebooks for different tasks outlined in the paper:
 - `node-connections.ipynb` for aggregation of tabular data into graph structures/PyG `Data` objects